GridGain-Demos/spring-data-swagger/docs/springdataswagger.md

     }
     ```

-3. Start the Spring Boot application and the `ServerNodeStartupClass` application, and confirm the client node can
-   connect to the server.
+4. Start server node using the `ServerNodeStartupClass` application.

 ## Load World Database